skyfireitdiy/hotgo/README.md

 2. Make hot patch file.

-Hot patch files are actually so files supported by go plugin, which can be compiled using the command parameter `--buildmode= plugin`.
+Hot patch files are actually so files supported by go plugin, which can be compiled using the command parameter `--buildmode=plugin`.

 3. Use http requests or rpc calls to load hot patches.